 In any of these situations, we could pay a discretionary housing payment to make up the shortfall, but only in special circumstances.

-If you don't qualify for housing benefit, you can't get a discretionary housing payment towards your rent.
+If you don't qualify for housing benefit or the housing element of Universal Credit, you can't get a discretionary housing payment towards your rent.

 We can't pay discretionary housing payments towards service charges that don't count for housing benefit, things like charges for water, heating or meals.